ithemes/Better-WP-Varnish/readme.txt

 1. Configuration is a piece of cake and you can clear your cache from anywhere in your site.

 == Changelog ==

+= Dev =
+* Minor refactoring
+* Better error handling
+* Typo correction
+* No more messages when cache is cleared successfully

 = 0.0.2 =
 * Fixed Bit51 feed with improved error handling